 - What do customers gain from buying my product?

-Also, you may want to optimize your product pages for SEO with good keywords.
-You can do so at the bottom of the ‘Product page’.
+Plus, you can add product variants like size or colors.
+Also, you may want to optimize your product pages for SEO with good keywords, meta descriptions, etc. You can do so at the bottom of the ‘Product page’.

-Yeah, we strongly recommend taking your own professional product photos.
+Yeah, I strongly recommend taking your own professional product photos.
 But you can also use the product photos from your dropshipping suppliers.
 So, it is up to you to decide what to do.

 Just keep in mind that you should keep all photos in the same dimensions to keep your first Shopify store looking tidy.
 As illustrated below, you can upload your product photos in the ‘Media section’ of the ‘Product page’.